gordonwatts/abstract-ranker/README.md

 ## Tyring it out

-The following is a way to use `phi-3` as an example:
+The following is a way to use `phi-3` mini as an example:

 ```bash
  python .\abstract_ranker\ranker.py rank https://indico.cern.ch/event/1330797/contributions --model phi3-mini -v